marktsec/Ransomsim3/README.md

 -  WARNING: All files in the folder selected for the encryption will be encrypted.
 ```

-> Note: NOTES FOR RED TEAMERS: USE IMPACKET SMBEXEC AND LOLBINS TO RUN THIS SIMULATION.
+> Note: FOR RED TEAMERS: USE IMPACKET SMBEXEC AND LOLBINS TO RUN THIS SIMULATION.

 ```diff